dmbarbour/glas/docs/GlasApps.md

 ## Filesystem

-Instead of an implicit global filesystem, the configuration will define a number of 'roots' that may represent folders, services, or composite overlays recognized by the runtime.
-A file will be specified by a file path together with a named root.
+Instead of an implicit global filesystem, a file path will be specified by two values: a static 'root' that is processed by the configuration, and a conventional file path relative to this root.
+Roots may refer to specific folders or filesystem-like services recognized by the runtime.

-An open file handle can be an abstract, linear, runtime type.
-The filesystem API can be close to conventional, except with several operations being asynchronous (awaiting commit) and we might have report pending or uncommitted operations with status.
+An open file handle should be an abstract, linear, runtime-scoped type.
+The filesystem API can be close to conventional, except with more operations being asynchronous (awaiting commit) and more status values to represent pending operations.

 ## Network